Therapy for the Highly Sensitive Person in San Antonio

 -

-Being highly sensitive is an inborn trait - it’s how your nervous system is wired from the start.
-Trauma or PTSD happens when your system experiences something overwhelming that leaves lasting effects.
+Being highly sensitive is an inborn trait.
+It’s how your nervous system is wired from the start.
+Trauma or PTSD happen when your system experiences something overwhelming that leaves lasting effects.
 Many HSPs can carry unresolved trauma too, which can amplify sensitivity and make everyday stress and life feel even bigger.

-In my practice, I help untangle the two, so you can feel better connected and more at home in your own mind and body.
+In my practice, I help differentiate between the two, so you can feel better connected and more at home in your own mind and body.

 -